New Frontiers in Research Fund - Transformation Stream

 Internal Processes

 The Transformation stream is extremely competitive with high standards for excellence.
 Proposals of this scale require significant time, effort and resources from the institution, the Faculty(ies), and the project teams.
-Western Research is implementing mandatory deadlines to enable us to support proposal development and allocate resources.
-Full details of Western's NFRF-Transformation Guidelines can be found here.
+Please see Western's internal NFRF-Transformation Guidelines for more information.

 Merit Indicators